 Savanah Howe grew up in Virginia and graduated with her master's degree from James Madison University in 2017.
 She currently works in acute care and inpatient psychiatry for the University of Virginia Health System.
 Savanah served as the vice president of the Student Occupational Therapy Association at JMU and upon graduation, received the Mary M. Evert leadership award from JMU faculty.
 Some of Savanah's favorite occupations include listening to audiobooks and drinking tea, especially in the company of others.
 Having recently been a student, Savanah is passionate about supporting students and is grateful for the opportunity to do so through raising funds for VOTA scholarships.

 Lauren Carter Smith, OTR/L, CBIS

 Gretchen is excited to take on the role of Communications chairperson for VOTA.
-She has been a practicing OT for 7 years with a BA from the University of Virginia in English and Biology and a MS in OT from Columbia University.
+She has been a practicing OT for seven years with a BA from the University of Virginia in English and Biology and an MS in OT from Columbia University.
 A native of Northern Virginia, Gretchen recently moved back to Manassas from New York City where she worked in the school system and as an early intervention therapist.
 While in New York, she served on the Board for the Metropolitan District of the New York Occupational Therapy Association.
 In addition, Gretchen has presented at local, national, and international OT conferences.
 In addition to membership in VOTA, Gretchen is a member of AOTA and the Association of Caribbean Occupational Therapists.
 Gretchen is currently working at Grafton Integrated Health Network in Winchester.

 VOTA Student Liaison